admiralnelson/warhammer3-typescript-framework/template/readme.md

-# Total War hammer Typescript SDK
+# Total Warhammer Typescript Framework
+To compile, run `build_campaign.bat`, if you want clean up the project, run `clean.bat`